DCFSA vs Child and Dependent Care Tax Credit

 Using Both Together

-Here’s the part many people miss: you can use both, but they interact.
-Any childcare expenses you pay through your DCFSA reduce the expenses eligible for the tax credit dollar-for-dollar.
+Here’s the part many people miss: for most families this is an either/or choice, not a stack.
+Any expenses you pay through your DCFSA reduce the expenses eligible for the tax credit dollar-for-dollar (IRC Section 21(c)).

 What Employers Should Know